DevilAguo0/hiddify/Quick-Installation-On-Ubuntu.md

 Complete installation training video

-In the video below, all the steps, including proxy installation and domain and subdomain settings, are described in full detail.
-This video is in Farsi and if you watch the steps you can get by that.
-We are considering making some English videos for non-Persian people.
-Till then you can visit this or follow the instructions in this article.
+In the video below, all the steps are described in full detail.
+This video is in Farsi and if you watch the steps you can handle that.
+Although We are considering making some English videos for non-Persian people, Till then you can visit this or follow the instructions in this article.

 <div align=center>